 Our reliable annual financial boost is the CBSO Benevolent Fund Concert, the first of which was generously conducted for free by George Weldon in May 1946.
 Retired staff and players are always welcome guests on these occasions, engendering lots of gossip and memories during the after-concert get-together!

 The best and most vital way you can help the musicians of the CBSO is by supporting the orchestra and coming to all our concerts.
 Some people for whom the CBSO has meant a great deal in their concert-going lives show also their gratitude to the players and staff by leaving a small legacy to the Fund, or by just sending a donation.
-If you might be one of these people yourself, please get in touch or send a cheque payable to 'CBSO Benevolent Fund' to our Treasurer of the CBSO Benevolent Fund at the CBSO Centre, Berkley Street, Birmingham B1 2LF, or contact her via the contact form; alternatively, please click the PayPal Donate button below:
+If you might be one of these people yourself, please get in touch or send a cheque payable to 'CBSO Benevolent Fund' to our Treasurer of the CBSO Benevolent Fund at the CBSO Centre, Berkley Street, Birmingham B1 2LF, or by email directly to ; alternatively, please click the PayPal Donate button below:

-(Please note that as a registered friendly society we are unable to access gift aid; also note that PayPal charges a small percentage fee for every donation - if you would like to donate a large sum, you might wish to contact the Treasurer directly.)
+(Please note that as a registered friendly society we are unable to access Gift Aid; also note that PayPal charges a small percentage fee for every donation - if you would like to donate a large sum, you might wish to contact our Treasurer directly.)

 From the financial point of view, the CBSO Benevolent Fund is completely independent from the CBSO Ltd. Please visit the main CBSO site for information on all other concerts and activities of the City of Birmingham Symphony Orchestra.